Bratz: Rock Angelz (video game)

-Bratz: Rock Angelz is a 2005 adventure video game based on the Bratz fashion doll line.
-It was developed by Blitz Games and published by THQ.
-It is based on the direct-to-video film Bratz: Rock Angelz and the toyline affiliated with the same name.
-The game was released on the PlayStation 2, GameCube, Game Boy Advance, and Microsoft Windows.
+Bratz: Rock Angelz is a 2005 adventure video game based on the Bratz fashion doll line and published by THQ.
+It is based on the direct-to-video film Bratz: Rock Angelz and the line of dolls affiliated with the same name.
+The game was released for the PlayStation 2, GameCube, Game Boy Advance, and Windows.
+Blitz Games developed the PlayStation 2 and GameCube versions, while Altron and AWE Games developed the Game Boy Advance and Windows versions respectively.

+The game loosely follows the film's plot, where the Bratz start a fashion magazine.
+They later receive an invitation from a nightclub in London to perform at a concert venue and outsell their rival competitor, Your Thing magazine.
+However, unlike the film, the Bratz travel to areas other than London.
+The gameplay primarily revolves around participating in tasks for the magazine, as well as performing fashion shows.
+It also features a variety of minigames that consist of posing, photography, and racing.
+Players can also dress the Bratz girls in various fashion lines and apply makeup to their faces.

+Upon release, reviews of Bratz: Rock Angelz were generally mixed.
+Some critics praised the game for its open world, minigames, and creative features.
+However, many others criticized it for its sole appeal to a young female demographic.
+The game sold 1.5 million copies upon its release.
+It also received three sequels, which are titled Bratz: Forever Diamondz (2006), Bratz: The Movie (2007), and Bratz: Girlz Really Rock (2008).

 Gameplay

 PlayStation 2 and GameCube

 This version of the game is an open world adventure.
 The player controls one of the four Bratz girls (Yasmin, Cloe, Sasha, and Jade) who are attempting to launch their own teen magazine.

 The player can explore 4 different locations; Stylesville (where the Bratz live), London, Paris, and the mansion.
 The objectives of the game are triggered when the player takes the correct Bratz girl to a speech bubble.
 During the game, coins called blings appear, which are coins for the Bratz girls.
 Each girl carries a cell phone, used to send messages between characters, check the amount of blings owned, and the location of the next objective.
 The phone's cover and ringtone can be changed.
 The player can also collect character token coins, used to buy movie clips.
 There are 25 available for each Bratz girl.
 The game also allows players to take pictures, and play minigames for extra money.
 The girls' make-up can be applied as the player wishes.
 The Bratz can be guided to shops, to buy the latest trends with their collected blings.

 Minigames are activated by going to certain locations or talking to non-player characters.
 They include: